svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_fundamentals_and_extensions/index.md

 ```

 The `fundamental_exec` function that perform all these fundamental
-operations is implement as a huge switch statement on the function
+operations are implemented as a huge switch statement on the function
 symbol.
 Here I will just show a few representative cases of how these
 are implemented.